“How to Work with Me” Manual (and why your company needs one)

 Imagine you wrote an important message to your manager on Slack four hours ago.
 Currently, you’re still waiting for a reply.
 What goes through your mind?

-The list can go on, on, and on.
+The list could go on, on, and on.
 The longer you wait, the more your insecurities get the best of you.
 We’ve all been there!

 Avoid going down a rabbit hole by establishing clear expectations, not assumptions.
 Especially when your team communicates remotely from all over the world and there are cultural differences and time zones to take into account as well.